I call Craig ‘the working man’s saviour’ for literally saving my business from financial disaster.Kelvin Barks, Landlord

 “I knew that my business rates shouldn’t have been as high as they were.
 They were crippling the pub that I’d worked so hard for 13 years to make a success but I didn’t seem to be able to get through to the VOA and make anyone listen to my complaints,” he said.

 “My accountant did some research and found that Eddisons business rates team was very well respected when it comes to sorting out rating issues,” he added.
-“I got in touch with Craig Newton at Eddisons and I’m so glad I did.
-Working on a no-win-no-fee basis, in just a few months Craig managed to halve the amount of business rates I was having to pay, and I have gone from being in arrears with the council to actually being in credit.”
+“I got in touch with Eddisons and I’m so glad I did.
+Working on a no-win-no-fee basis, in just a few months they managed to halve the amount of business rates I was having to pay, and I have gone from being in arrears with the council to actually being in credit.”

-“It’s an extremely bureaucratic and complicated system, but because we do this sort of thing for clients every day we are used to dealing with them and have saved pubs, hotels and other businesses millions of pounds over the years in rates they should not have been paying in the first place.”
+It can be an extremely bureaucratic and complicated system, but because we do this sort of thing for clients every day we are used to dealing with them and have saved pubs, hotels and other businesses millions of pounds over the years in rates they should not have been paying in the first place.

 For Kelvin, the successful appeal to the VOA has enabled him to clear his debts and focus on making his business a success.
-“I can’t thank Craig enough,” he says.
-“He and the Eddisons team were always very helpful and professional to deal with and required minimal input from me.
+“I can’t thank Eddisons enough,” he says.
+“The Eddisons team were always very helpful and professional to deal with and required minimal input from me.

-For advice on your business rates talk to our rating specialist Craig Newton or read more about the impact of rate rises on the licenced trade industry.
+For advice on your business rates please speak to our rating specialist on 0113 243 0101 or read more about the impact of rate rises on the licenced trade industry.